 Controllers in Toulouse and in Redu, Belgium, are checking out the European Space Agency’s (ESA) Soil Moisture and Ocean Salinity (SMOS) satellite and Project for Onboard Autonomy (Proba-2), respectively, after a successful launch Nov.
 1 from Russia’s Plesetsk Cosmodrome on a Rockot vehicle.
 Liftoff came at 8:50 p.m.
 EST, and SMOS separated 70 min. later.
 The vehicle’s upper stage performed two more burns before releasing Proba-2, around 180 min. into the flight.
 SMOS was placed in a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Europe Launches Two Satellites On A Russian Rockot".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Europe Launches Two Satellites On A Russian Rockot".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.